neurobagel/documentation/docs/user_guide/production_deployment.md

 NB_NAPI_BASE_PATH="/node"
 ```

 This is useful if you want to serve several nodes (or services)
 on the same domain, because you can use a different subdirectory for each
-(e.g. `myinstitute.org/node1`, `myinstitute.org/node2`, ...).
+(e.g. `mydomain.org/node1`, `mydomain.org/node2`, ...).

+!!! warning "Custom paths must include a leading slash `/`"

 #### Launch node